Quickly explore and analyze data, build prototype data visualizations, and collaborate with your team in real-time with live JavaScript notebooks.

 Observable integrates with: PostgreSQL, MySQL, MongoDB, Google Sheets, Firebase, AWS S3, Microsoft Excel, Tableau, D3.js, Plotly.

-Based on user reviews and social mentions, the most common pain points are: token usage, claude code cost, token cost, API costs.
+Based on user reviews and social mentions, the most common pain points are: token cost, cost tracking, anthropic bill, openai bill.

 Andrej Karpathy